 Tips for best email outreach with G Suite and Office 365

-SalesHandy is a sales engagement platform that helps you in sending personalized sales outreach campaigns with your G Suite or Office 365 account.
-Let’s explore how SalesHandy can augment your sales outreach operations in conjunction with G suite and Office 365.
+Saleshandy is a cold email outreach platform that helps you in sending personalized outreach sequences with your G Suite or Office 365 account.
+Let’s explore how Saleshandy can augment your outreach operations with G suite and Office 365.

 Sending too many emails from one account might get your email account on a blacklist.
 Your IPs will also be part of these blacklists and will negatively affect your email deliverability.
-So, to avoid disrupting your sales outreach, you can integrate multiple email addresses to your SalesHandy account and continue sending emails without having to worry about these limitations.
+So, to avoid disrupting your outreach, you can add multiple email addresses to your Saleshandy account and continue sending emails without having to worry about these limitations.

-When you integrate multiple email addresses to your SalesHandy account, you can divide your email list and schedule your emails from different email accounts.
+When you add multiple email addresses to your Saleshandy account, you can divide your email list and send your sequences from different email accounts.
 Different email accounts will have different IP addresses which will keep your emails safe from blacklists.
-Apart from that, you can also set up email sending limits on SalesHandy, and your campaigns will automatically pause when you exhaust the limit.
-This will shield your primary emails and domains from ESP blacklists and suspensions.

 Read More: What is Email Blacklist and how to avoid it?